bbfox0703/SteamAchievementManagerX/README.md

 3. **Search Function Improvement**: Allows users to search for achievements or descriptions, enhancing convenience and accuracy.
 4. **Multi-language Support**: SAM.Game will initially fetch achievements in the default language.
 Users can then select a preferred language and press "Refresh" to display achievements in the chosen language.
 5. **Countdown to Commit Achievements**: Users can set a countdown timer for committing achievements.
 Multiple achievements and their respective countdown durations can be configured, and the "Enable Timer" button will execute the countdown.
-6. **Some UI tweaks**: Sorting by listview columns by [r33yl](https://github.com/r33yl), prevent Steam client show activicaty as idle (only when SAM.Game in foreground and turned-on).
+6. **Some UI tweaks**: Sorting by listview columns.
+Prevent Steam client show activicaty as idle (only when SAM.Game in foreground and turned-on).
 7. **Icon cache**: Implemented icon cache for SAM.Picker and SAM.Game.
 Cache folder is under program folder named "appcache".
 8. **Game list cache**: Implemented game list cache for SAM.Picker.
 Cache folder is under binaries folder named "appcache".
 9. **Error handling**: Many error handlings and reduce possible vulnerabilities.